Alibi (1929 film): Reception

 The film was nominated for three Academy Awards, including for Best Picture (Roland West), Best Actor in a Leading Role (Chester Morris) and Best Art Direction (William Cameron Menzies).Time praised it as "more credible than most crook pictures," and The New York Times said it was "by far the best of the gangster films, and the fact that it is equipped with dialogue makes it all the more stirring."
 In a retrospective review, Bruce G. Hallenbeck said the film was "creaky by today's standards...[but] still fun to watch."

-Chicago banned the film, citing it for "immorality, criminality, and depravity."
+Censorship

+When Alibi was released in the United States, many states and cities in the United States had censor boards that could require cuts or other eliminations before the film could be shown.
+The Chicago Board of Censors banned the film, citing it for "immorality, criminality, and depravity."
+United Artists appealed the ban to circuit court, where the Board explained that the film had been banned because it ridiculed the police.
+After watching the film, Judge Harry Fisher, stating that "censorship is a form of tyranny at best, and abhorrent to ideals of the American people," issued an injunction allowing the film to be shown in an U.A. theater.